irreverentbits/IBSimpleLayout/README.md

   If the framework allows 90% of Auto Layout code to be much simpler and the other 10% is not as simple as in other libraries, I'd consider that a win.

-- Constraint creation should be declarative.

-  The framework will figure out which view to assign a constraint to, so no more calls to addConstraints.

 ## Simple assumptions

 The key to simplifying most constraint creation is to assume default values for most of the parameters used to create those constraints.